The Festival Gallery of Quilt Art: Home

 In the event that a Two-Person or Group quilt wins one of the two named awards, all prize checks will be issued in the name of the first artist listed for disbursement only.
 Only one artist will be flown to International Quilt Festival.

-Exhibition theme: Traditions.
-What comes to mind when you think about "tradition"?
-A custom or ritual originated in your family?
-A personal belief or practice handed down for thousands of years?
-Holiday celebrations or clothing worn to important events?
-Explore and share how tradition plays a part in your life in the Festival Gallery of Quilt Art 2013 contest.
-Entries are art quilts that speak to the theme.
+Exhibition theme: Home.
+Entries are quilts that speak to the theme.
 Any techniques—piecing, appliqué, embroidery, photo transfer, whole cloth and/or manipulated fabric, etc.—may be used as long as they are appropriate for the quilt (consisting of three layers) and the theme.
-Quilts must be made specifically for the contest and must not have been published in books, calendars, magazines, newsletters, web sites, blogs, or any other form of publication prior to November 2013.
+Quilts must be made specifically for the contest and must not have been published in books, calendars, magazines, newsletters, web sites, blogs, or any other form of publication prior to November 2014.

 Limit on entries: Each entrant may submit up to two works that must address the theme.
 Any materials may be used.
 However, the final result must be flexible in nature and consist of three layers.